fsgni/Story-Video-Generator/README.md

 - **Enhanced Cinematic Effects**: Improved video production process with more natural camera transitions
 - **Story Analysis Optimization**: Improved story analysis module to support more accurate JSON parsing and scene description generation, ensuring consistency between era background and scene descriptions
 - **WebUI Interface**: Added a new Web UI based on Gradio for a more intuitive operation experience and real-time preview functionality
+- **Scene Prompt Optimization**: Improved scene prompt generation logic to better integrate story analysis results (culture, location, era, and style) into the final image generation prompts
+- **English Prompt Conversion**: Added automatic translation to ensure all image generation prompts use English, improving image generation quality and consistency
+- **Segmented Analysis Function**: Added support for segmented analysis of long texts, allowing for more precise handling of long stories and generation of paragraph-level prompts

 ### Installation Requirements